ANGIE OKO

 Who is Angie

-Angie is a woman, neuroscientist, watercolor painter, and stained glass artist.
-The link between all three is mentorship and teaching, which is her true passion.
+Angie's true passion is teaching, mentorship and building community.
 She loves guiding her students along their paths whether scientific or artistic.
 Seeing them grow and develop into their authentic selves through creative expression is what fills her soul.

 Angie dedicated 18 years of her career to science.
-She was a professor at UCSF teaching neuroscience.
-After much consideration, she decided to open her stained glass studio and change careers.
+She was a professor at UCSF teaching neuroscience for 4 years before opening her art studio.
+After much consideration, she decided to fully dedicate herself to art.
 Angie was first trained in stained glass by Dan Gamaldi from Cradle of the Sun.
-She joined Nzilani Conservation Studio under the direction of Armelle Le Roux where she contributed to the restoration of Glide Memorial's Rose Window among other projects.
+She joined Nzilani Conservation Studio under the direction of Armelle Le Roux where she contributed to the restoration of Glide Memorial's Rose Window among several other projects.
 Learning from a professional studio was invaluable.
 Angie is now not only working in her own studio but is also working for Theodore Ellison Designs generating new custom windows.
-In Angie’s studio, she teaches one day workshops, private team building events, weekly classes/studio rental, and also performs restorations and new commissions.
-Finally, Angie has created OKO Designs on wheels where she comes to your place of work or residence to host the workshop.
-Her number one offsite client is the Winchester Mystery house where she teaches monthly workshops throughout the year.

 A Message From Angie